 According to this FAQ, all of the US today sequesters about 840M metric tons, covering roughly 15% of the total CO2 emitted each year.
 So we’re talking about adding another 30% capability to handle this.
 Of course the rest of the world can help sequester as well.
 Putting this all together, the numbers look big, but not impossible.

 However, as I researched this topic, I ran across a slightly different issue.
 According to the EPA, the amount of carbon that can be sequestered by a forest is greatly effected by how much money is set aside to manage that forest.
 Ultimately, in an undermanaged forest the carbon is re-released into the atmosphere, negating the original intent.
 So the question we need to be asking isn’t whether CO2 sequestration in trees can scale, but whether it can scale at $6 per ton per the Dell program.

-Table 4-5 of the EPA report is shown below.
-The role we care about is 'Afforestation', aka 'planting trees'.
+From Table 4-5 of the EPA report the role we care about is ‘Afforestation’, aka ‘planting trees’.
 This table confirms our results above, namely that we could plant enough new trees in the US to sequester the worldwide PC energy for all vendors.
 However, it also says that at $6 per ton, we can only cover less than 10% of the CO2 emissions of just Dell PCs.
-And while this analysis is only counting sequestration opportunities in the US, the numbers are still way off, and remember that this doesn't include any growth for Dell's business or PC power.
+And while this analysis is only counting sequestration opportunities in the US, the numbers are still way off, and remember that this doesn’t include any growth for Dell’s business or PC power.

 So to summarize, I have to conclude that this program does not scale as currently designed.
 There appears to be the land capacity to support the program, but the program is currently not setting aside enough money in order to pay for the land management required to maintain sufficient sequestration capacity.